maxwolf621/OauthUser/Oauth2Filter.md

 ## `OAuth2AuthorizationRequestRedirectFilter`

-When Client ask for Authorization grant(user login via 3rd party application account in the client), then `OAuth2AuthorizationRequestRedirectFilter` will _resolve/parse_ this request
+When Client asks for Authorization grant via `httpSerletReq` , then `OAuth2AuthorizationRequestRedirectFilter` will _resolve/parse_ the request
-- The request contains `client_id`、`scope` and `state` to form a `redirect_url` and redirect to third party authorized's url for asking the grant from resource  owner
+- The request contains `client_id`、`scope` and `state` to form a callback `redirect_url` and redirect to third party authorized's url for asking the grant from resource owner

 The `OAuth2AuthorizationRequestRedirectFilter` uses an `OAuth2AuthorizationRequestResolver` to **RESOLVE** `HttpServletRequest` an `OAuth2AuthorizationRequest`